d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 let increment_2_eta_expanded = { b in add(1)(b)   }
 ```

-As we can see since a functional expression can expressed it's expansion can therefor
+As we can see a function expression can replaced naturally by it's expansion.

-be also expressed.
-So far so
+So far so good!
-good!

 ### The &eta;-reduction